-Additionally, a new privacy law, the California Privacy Rights Act, or the CPRA, was approved by California voters in the election on November 3, 2020.
+Additionally, a new privacy law, the California Privacy Rights Act, or the CPRA, was approved by California voters in November 2020.
 The CPRA modifies the CCPA significantly, potentially resulting in further uncertainty and requiring us to incur additional costs and expenses in an effort to comply.
-Regulations to the CPRA were to be finalized by July 1, 2022; however, the California Privacy Protection Agency (the agency responsible for promulgating the regulations) announced on February 17, 2022 that it will not publish final regulations until the third or fourth quarter of 2022, adding further uncertainty to our compliance obligations.
-Other states are beginning to consider and pass similar laws such as Virginia, Colorado, Utah, and Connecticut.
-On March 2, 2021, Virginia enacted the Virginia Consumer Data Protection Act, or CDPA, which becomes effective on January 1, 2023; on June 8, 2021, Colorado enacted the Colorado Privacy Act, or CPA, which takes effect on July 1, 2023; and on March 24, 2022, Utah enacted the Utah Consumer Privacy Act, or UCPA, which becomes effective on December 31, 2023; and on May 10, 2022, Connecticut enacted a similar law, An Act Concerning Personal Data Privacy and Online Monitoring, or CTDPA, which will take effect on July 1, 2023.
-The CPA, CDPA, UCPA, and CTDPA share similarities with the CCPA, CPRA, and legislation proposed in other states.
+Draft regulations to the CPRA are currently under review but we will not have clarity regarding our compliance obligations until the regulations are finalized.
+Other states are beginning to consider and pass similar laws, such as Virginia, Colorado, Utah, and Connecticut.
 As we expand our operations, preclinical studies and clinical trials, these new state laws and other state laws and regulations relating to privacy and data security may increase our compliance costs and potential liability.
 Privacy and data security laws and regulations are not consistent across jurisdictions, and they may impose conflicting or uncertain obligations.
 Compliance with these and any other applicable privacy and data security laws and regulations is a rigorous, costly and time-intensive process, and we may be required to put in place additional mechanisms ensuring compliance with new and changing data protection obligations under these laws and regulations.
 Actual or alleged noncompliance with any such laws and regulations may lead to regulatory investigations, enforcement actions, claims and litigation, and if we fail to comply with any such laws or regulations, we may face significant fines and penalties.
 Any of these could adversely affect our business, financial condition and results of operations.